 2. Classroom implementation

 3. Evidence based measurement and evaluation

-We have operated through public schools in the Greater Boston area (in schools such as Henderson, Boston Tech, Roxbury Prep, Henderson, and Sara Greenwood), as well as private lessons in the Berkshires.
-The program is open to expanding depending on the availability of our teachers.
-Currently, we are still in the pilot stages of our programming framework.
+We have previously operated through public schools in the Boston area and online private lessons for students in the city of Pittsfield.
+However, we are open to expanding our reach depending on the availability of our teachers as we are still in the piloting phase of our framework.

-More information in regards to our programming can be requested through an email to firstname.lastname@example.org.
+More information in regards to our programming can be requested through an email to .